By SiteSpect IT

 If you’re in IT, you’ve probably encountered a situation like this: A key component of your application stopped working.
 Your offshore development team assures you that it is not the code base.
 So, you call your CDN provider and ask them to investigate.
 They don’t see anything wrong and suggest you look further upstream.
 You then call your 3rd party WAF provider.
 They don’t see any errors or anything being blocked.
 OK, who’s left?
-Ah, you have a testing vendor too!
+Ah, you have an A/B testing vendor too!
 A call with them results in, you guessed it, nothing wrong on their end.
 Your next step is to get everyone on a call, where each SME can discuss why their layer is not causing the problem and your respective account managers start to fret your usage of the other vendors.
 All in all a toxic, finger pointing, situation.
 In the end you uncover that the issue was caused by a minor change made at the WAF that no one thought would be impactful, but ended up breaking your code base!

 The problem, as you can pretty quickly see, is that the team here focused too much on individual components without fully understanding the interactions between them.